File paths in Godot projects¶

-Name is taken from the
+Name is based on the application

 Editor data paths¶

-The editor uses different paths for user data, user settings and cache depending on the platform.
+The editor uses different paths for user data, user settings, and cache, depending on the platform.
 By default, these paths are:

-- User data contains export templates and project-specific data.
+User data contains export templates and project-specific data.

-- User settings contains editor settings, text editor themes, script templates, etc.
+User settings contains editor settings, text editor themes, script templates, etc.

-- Cache contains temporary data.
+Cache contains temporary data.
 It can safely be removed when Godot is closed.